dav3794/MH-MoDE/README.md

 # MH-MoDE
-Implementation of Multi-Head Mixture-of-Depths-and-Experts for NLP course.
+Implementation of Multi-Head Mixture-of-Depths-and-Experts for group project in NLP course.